Frequently Asked Questions: Women's Health

 A nodule is a lump in the thyroid gland.
 When a thyroid nodule is found, it will be checked to see if it is benign (not cancer) or malignant (cancer).

-Your health care provider may use ultrasound to examine the nodule.
-Nodules may be further examined by a procedure known as fine needle aspiration or biopsy.
+Your health care professional may use an ultrasound exam to examine the nodule.
+Nodules may be further examined by a procedure known as fine-needle aspiration or biopsy.

 Some women may not have thyroid problems during pregnancy, but develop problems after childbirth.
 This condition is called postpartum thyroiditis.
 It often is a short-term problem and hormone levels quickly return to normal.

-Fine Needle Aspiration: A procedure in which a needle and syringe are used to withdraw a small amount of tissue.
-The tissue sample is then examined under a microscope to look for cancer cells.
+Fine-needle Aspiration: A procedure to get a small amount of tissue using a needle and syringe.
+The tissue is examined under a microscope to look for cancer cells.

-Goiter: An enlarged thyroid gland that causes a lump on the neck.
+Goiter: An enlarged thyroid gland that causes a lump in the neck.